-Online chat is rapidly becoming the communication channel of choice for customers.
+Chat is rapidly becoming the communication channel of choice for customers.
 Reports suggest there has been a 24% rise in chat usage in the past 3 years and that trend is set to continue.
 It is a marketing and sales channel that every business needs to be using.
 Read more about why your business needs chat here.
-This guide will help you understand how and what you need to do to ensure your website is using and optimising your online chat

 Firstly, you need to ensure you are using a chat product that works on your website, is easily integrated, and is useful for your team.
 A chat product that is difficult for your visitors and team to use won’t be used and may lead to a poor customer experience and potentially lost opportunities.